mikepultz/netdns2/README.md

         echo "::query() failed: " . $e->getMessage() . "\n";
     }

-Setting this option will change the default port to 853 (this can be overidden by setting the `dns_port` option), and change the library to use TCP sockets instead of UDP.
+Setting this option will change the default port to 853 (this can be overridden by setting the `dns_port` option), and change the library to use TCP sockets instead of UDP.

 Additional TLS specific options can be passed using the `tls_context` array, which are passed directly to the `stream_context_create()` function when setting up the TLS socket.
 For example, to disable TLS peer verifications on requests: